Phillip Martin (artist): Move to India

 Phillip Martin and his family moved to India, 1962–1969 and settled in the Aurobindoashram, near Pondicherry.
 They were the first Anglo Saxon family living in the Ashram.
 Two years later, they travelled back to Brussels and held a major retrospective at the Palais de Beaux arts de Brussels. and Phillip exhibited a second time at Galerie du Dragon in Paris.
 Back in the south of India, Phillip and his family witnessed the opening of Auroville in 1968.
 He exhibits in Mumbai at the Jehangir Art Gallery, with Helen Marshall and Bhupen Khakhar.

 Australia, 1969–2014

 He returned to Australia in 1969 and exhibited in a joint exhibition with Helen Marshall for the inauguration of the new Holdsworth Galleries in Paddington Sydney.
 They lived in Melbourne for a year, exhibiting at St Kilda Tolarno Gallery.
-Living next door to Mirka Mora in Wellington street Phrarhan.
+Living next door to Mirka Mora in Wellington street Prarhan.
 1979, Return to Australia, and continue to work and exhibit.
 He lived in his house in Glebe, New South Wales until the day of his death in 2014.